Southeast Alaska Birding Trail Juneau

 Directions:

 Eagle Beach is north of Juneau near milepost 28.8 along the Glacier Highway.
-The first turnoff goes to the cabins and main day use area.
-About ½ mile further out the road, there is a small road that goes left to a picnic area and sandy beach.
+The first turnoff goes to the cabins and main day-use area.
+About a half mile further Out the Road, there is a small road that goes left to a picnic area and sandy beach.
 This is the access most frequently used by birdwatchers.

 Bald Eagle.